-Lecturers contribute to the departmental mission through instruction in courses, mentoring students, and curricular supervision such as coordination of related courses.
+Lecturers are associated faculty members who contribute to the departmental mission through instruction in courses, mentoring students, and curricular supervision such as coordination of related courses.

-The standard teaching assignment for full-time lecturers is twelve units per academic semester, with variations in assignments caused by fluctuations in enrollment.
+The standard teaching assignment for full-time lecturers is four courses per academic semester, with variations in assignments caused by fluctuations in enrollment.
 Lecturers may be charged in addition with coordination of curricula such as language programs or with other assignments related to departmental instruction.
 Normally this is stipulated in the terms of hire.